ChartsCSS/ChartsCSS.org/src/components/reverse-order.md

 # Reverse Order

-You can reverse the order of the elements without changing the HTML markup.
+Reversing order changes the elements order visually without changing the HTML markup.

 ## Reordering Data

 Generally speaking, the framework doesn't deal with data - it only styles the data.

-But in some unique cases you don't have access to the HTML markup.
-In other cases you receive an auto-generate HTML table from a backend server you have no control over.
+However, in some cases you may not have access to the HTML markup or you may receive an auto-generate HTML table from a backend server which you don't control.

-You can use JS to alter the content, but **Charts.css** has two utility classes that can change displayed order without changing the HTML markup.
+In these cases use JS to alter the content, but if you don't want to use JS, **Charts.css** offers utility classes that can change the displayed order without changing the HTML markup.

-Note: Before changing content order using CSS, make sure there are no focusable elements (`<button>`, `<a>` etc.).
-It can be very confusing for users using a keyboard.
+Note that before changing content order inside your **Charts.css** table, make sure there are no focusable elements (`<button>`, `<a>` etc.) in the table as this can be confusing for users using a keyboard.

 ## Reverse Data Order

-When using a single datasets, you can use the `.reverse-data` class to reverse the order of your data.
+When using a single dataset, use the `.reverse-data` class to reverse the order of the data items.

 ```html
 <table class="charts-css column reverse-data">